daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 > Note that you cannot use RStudio for this step because it will not be able to find the jupyter installation.
 R from terminal will since the correct PATH for jupyter is set when the terminal is launched.

-To see if you were successful, try running Jupyter Lab and check if you have working R kernel.
-To launch the Jupyter Lab type the following in the terminal:
+To see if you were successful, try running JupyterLab and check if you have a working R kernel.
+To launch the JupyterLab type the following in the terminal:

 ```
 jupyter lab
 ```

 A browser should have launched and you should see a page that looks like the screenshot below.
-Now click on "R" notebook (circled in red on the screenshot below) to launch an Jupyter Lab with an R kernel.
+Now click on "R" notebook (circled in red on the screenshot below) to launch an JupyterLab with an R kernel.

 ![](/resources_pages/imgs/jupyter_lab_r_kernel.png)